 - Easier to develop a strong relationship with the therapist.

 Creating a therapeutic alliance is an essential component of the therapeutic process.
 Establishing rapport provides grounds for meaningful engagement within all aspects of the treatment process.
 This type of therapy relies heavily on developing a strong relationship between client and clinician.
-A great amount of honesty and trust is detrimental in facilitating growth and change.
+A great amount of honesty and trust is instrumental in facilitating growth and change.